Installation and Performance at the Krefeld Art Museum, from May 24 to October 6, 2024

 Size: Variable

-The bar is not a place of exchange, but a deliberately positioned structure in which expectations of sociability and intimacy become visible without being fulfilled.
+The bar is not conceived as a place of exchange, but as a deliberately positioned structure in which expectations of sociability and intimacy become visible without being fulfilled.
 The exhibition negotiates a tension between exhibition situation and everyday-related infrastructure.

 In the skylit hall of the Kaiser Wilhelm Museum in Krefeld, a fully functional bar counter stands at the center of the installation, whose use eludes actual execution.

-The promise of encounter associated with the bar thus remains suspended.
-It does not function as a place of exchange, but as an aesthetically constructed model.
+The promise of encounter associated with the bar remains suspended.
+Rather than functioning as a site of exchange, it operates as an aesthetically constructed model.
 Delicate consumption, conversation, and intimacy function as a surface beneath which a narrative layer is revealed, structured through the Diaries of bad deeds.
 The occasional activation by a bartender is part of this proposition and reinforces the ambivalence between function and staging.

 Around the bar, mannequins are positioned that mark different figures.
 Their costumes and accompanying text pieces refer to individual narratives whose status between biographical reference and fiction deliberately remains unresolved.
 The texts operate with autofictional fragments and attributions, generating a field of tension between personal narration and the analytical consideration of so-called “bad” deeds.